tsantalis/RefactoringMiner/README.md

 5. Push Down Method/Attribute
 6. Extract Superclass/Interface
 7. Move Class

-In order to build the project with Eclipse IDE, import it into Eclipse as a Java project, and install the Apache IvyDE plug-in.
+8. Rename Class
+9. Rename Method

-Alternatively, you can also use gradle to build the project without using Eclipse.
-For instance, to create a jar file, you just run `./gradlew jar` in the project's root directory.
+In order to build the project, run `./gradlew jar` (or `gradlew jar`, in Windows) in the project's root directory.
+Alternatively, you can generate a complete distribution zip including all runtime dependencies running `./gradlew distZip`.

+You can also work with the project with Eclipse IDE.
+First, run `./gradlew eclipse` to generate Eclipse project metadata files.
+Then, import it into Eclipse using the *Import Existing Project* feature.

 ## Contributors ##
 The code in package **gr.uom.java.xmi** has been developed by [Nikolaos Tsantalis](https://github.com/tsantalis).